offbyone/ideas/content/old/general-thoughts/and-its-done.md

 Damn.

-I guess this is the time when i should be chanting "no more pencils\..." etc.
+I guess this is the time when i should be chanting "no more pencils..." etc.

 But i'm already looking forward to next year.